 This report is submitted to the Missouri Department of Natural Resources (MDNR) by the City of Kansas City, Missouri (the City) pursuant to the conditions of the National Pollutant Discharge Elimination System (NPDES) Missouri State Operating Permit MO-0130516 (the Permit) for stormwater discharges from its municipal separate storm sewer system (MS4).
-The report documents permit activities conducted during May 1, 2022 through April 30, 2023 (the reporting period).
+The City received it renewed permit in September 2023 in the mid of its permit year, also the reporting period May 1, 2023 through April 30, 2024.
+Since the terms listed in the 2023 permit do not differ in any significant way from those in the previous version issued in 2018, the City continues to implement the 2022 Stormwater Management Program Plan (SWMP) developed to address the requirements of the 2018 Permit with few minor adjustments to better comply with the latest permit.